Welcome to the

 Centrally Purchased Online Subscription Services- Elementary Schools

-if you would like to get the username and password for a database: Britannica School, Culturegrams, PebbleGo, PowerKnowledge Life and/or Earth Science, SIRS Discoverer, and Tumblebooks.
+Please contact Mrs. Jarquin at Marcie_l_Gross@mcpsmd.org if you would like to get the username and password for any of the MCPS/Diamond Elementary databases including: Britannica School, Culturegrams, PebbleGo and PebbleGo Next, PowerKnowledge Life/Earth&Space/Physical Science, SIRS Discoverer, Trueflix, and Tumblebooks.

 The following link is to Common Sense Media. www.commonsense.org